-Marites is one of the Philippines’ most seasoned journalists.
+Marites is one of the Philippines’ most accomplished journalists and authors.
 For close to a decade, Vitug – a Nieman fellow – edited Newsbreak magazine, a trailblazer in Philippine investigative journalism.
-Her recent book, “Shadow of Doubt: Probing the Supreme Court,” which exposed critical weaknesses in the country’s highest court, has become a bestseller.
+Her recent book, Rock Solid: How the Philippines Won Its Maritime Case Against China, has become a bestseller.

-She heads the Journalism for Nation Building Foundation, a spin off of Newsbreak.
-The Foundation will continue to do public interest journalism mainly through books and special reports.
+She is chair emeritus of the Journalism for Nation Building Foundation, a spin off of Newsbreak.